Boom! Ravens make their biggest splash ever with Earl Thomas

 The Ravens responded on Wednesday by giving a monumental contract to safety Earl Thomas, who received the richest deal for a non-quarterback in the franchise's 24-year history.
 There's a reason Baltimore struck a four-year, $55 million deal with the last remaining member of the "Legion of Boom" in Seattle.

 Thomas is a leader.
-He's a playmaker and the most-feared ballhawk in Baltimore since Ed Reed.
+He's a playmaker and the most feared ball hawk in Baltimore since Ed Reed.
 He's a critical first piece in rebuilding the best defense in the league.

 Beginning free agency with $26 million in cap room (their most in recent memory), the Ravens were expected to make an uncharacteristic splurge.
 Many assumed Baltimore would pursue Le'Veon Bell, but Baltimore went with value at running back with Mark Ingram and went all out for the top free safety available.

 Few teams hold the free safety position in such high regard as the Ravens, and Baltimore's track record backs it up.
-When the Ravens set the record for the fewest points allowed in a 16-game season, Rod Woodson was patrolling center field.
+When the Ravens set the record for the fewest points allowed in a 16-game season in 1999, Rod Woodson was patrolling center field.
 When Baltimore ranked No. 1 in defense in 2006, Reed was frustrating quarterbacks by always finding the ball.
 When the Ravens had the NFL's top defense for the second time in team history, Eric Weddle was quarterbacking the defense and helping disguise coverages.

 From Reed's departure in 2013 to Weddle's arrival in 2016, Baltimore struggled at finding a difference-maker at that spot.
 The Ravens went through nine starting safeties, missing in free agency (Michael Huff, James Ihedigbo and Kendrick Lewis) and in the draft (Matt Elam and Terrence Brooks).